-Here's an overview of your options for health insurance if you are unemployed, plus more information about what might happen if you don't get health coverage.
-(And if you're looking for information about applying or eligibility for unemployment, see our articles on California unemployment benefits.)
+Here's an overview of current options for health insurance if you are unemployed, plus more information about what might happen if you don't get health coverage.
+(If you're looking for information about applying or eligibility for unemployment, see our articles on California unemployment benefits.)

 Health Insurance Options for the Unemployed